 The relationship between violence against people and animals is commonly known as the Violence Link.
-Evidence-based research shows that violence against animals and violence against people are not distinct and separate problems.
+Evidence-based research shows that violence against animals and violence against people are not distinct or separate problems.
 Rather, they are part of a larger pattern of violent crimes that often co-exist.
 Cases of partner abuse, gang violence, youth crime, assault, homicide, sexual assault and child abuse also commonly include animal abuse.

 Members of the Coalition Coordinating Committee